 Running out of time and happy that I had seen it even if I didn’t get ‘that’ shot I walked back to the train station to meet Sian.

-Anyway if you are ever in Pisa and have hour till your next train you can also run and see it.
+There are so many amazing places to visit in Italy but if you are ever in Pisa and have an hour till your next train you should run and see the Leaning Tower of Pisa!

 What do you think?